giladlotan/itpmssd/Week_6/README.md

 _Discuss Interview Protocols_

 _Social Discussion_: Power, Control, and Manipulation
-- The same systems that can be useful can also manipulate
 - The role of trust in information ecologies
 - How systems get regulated